DanielJDufour/wkt-crs/README.md

 ### raw mode
 By default, wkt-crs automatically converts any number to its JavaScript Float64 representation and converts variable keywords to strings.
-If you need to preserve raw literal values as they appears in the WKT, call parse with an options object where "raw" is `true`.
+If you need to preserve raw literal values as they appears in the WKT, call parse with an options object where `raw` is `true`.
 You might prefer raw mode if you want to recreate the original WKT later, don't trust the floating point precision of JavaScript numbers, or need to distinguish between a string with the same value as a variable name.
 ```js
 wktcrs.parse(`UNIT["degree",0.0174532925199433,AUTHORITY["EPSG", "9122"]]`, { raw: true });
 {